harryhanYuhao/guide_for_self_studying_programming/src/title_page.md

 ## Logistics

-As of September 2024, the book is still in early draft.
+As of January 2025, the book is still in early draft.
 The content is prereleased on [book.yetin.net](http://book.yetin.net) and [Github](https://github.com/harryhanYuhao/guide_for_self_studying_programming).